U.S. church group in West Bank tests negative for coronavirus

-BEIT JALA, West Bank, March 8 (Reuters) - Thirteen Americans quarantined in a West Bank hotel on suspicion of having caught the coronavirus have tested negative, a Palestinian official said on Sunday.
+BEIT JALA, West Bank (Reuters) - Thirteen Americans quarantined in a West Bank hotel on suspicion of having caught the coronavirus have tested negative, a Palestinian official said on Sunday.

 “The American tourists will leave either later this evening or tomorrow morning,” said Ibrahim Melhem, a spokesman for the Palestinian government.